Magic Eager to Enter 'Transition Period' with Paolo Banchero's Re-Integration

 "It's going to be us being able to watch the film, get on the court together, go through the flow series and things that we saw both offensively and defensively, and I think that's going to take some time."

-It's that luxury – getting on the court together – that the Magic haven't been afforded for nearly the entire regular season to this point.
+Such luxury – getting on the court together – the Magic haven't been afforded for nearly the entire regular season to this point.
 Over two months have passed since a freak right oblique tear at the end of October threw a 29-point-per-game-sized wrench into the Magic's outlook.
 Credit where it's due, Orlando has done more than enough to stay afloat since Banchero went down 34 games ago.
-It's gone 19-15 in that time, and that's before accounting for Franz Wagner, Moe Wagner or Jalen Suggs' absences as well.
+The Magic have gone 19-15 in that time, and that's before accounting for Franz Wagner, Moe Wagner or Jalen Suggs' absences as well.

 "I was joking with [Banchero] like, he's going to have to fit into our starting lineup," said guard Kentavious Caldwell-Pope, alluding to Banchero's time out of the lineup being more natural than him being in it.
 "Just having him back means a lot for us."